Wesleyan Acceptance Rate: Class of 2030 Admissions Statistics

 2. Is it easier to get into Wesleyan through Early Decision or Regular Decision?

 Historically, Wesleyan University has admitted a larger share of applicants through ED than through RD.
-For the Class of 2028, the ED acceptance rate was 38.35%, compared with 14.30% in RD, making ED admission about 2.7 times higher.
-However, ED is binding, and the early applicant pool is typically very strong.
+For the Class of 2028, the most recent cycle with complete ED data, the ED acceptance rate was 38.35%, compared with 14.30% in RD, making ED admission about 2.7 times more likely.
+For the Classes of 2029 and 2030, ED applicant totals are not yet available, but admitted ED students numbered 512 and 558 respectively, suggesting continued strong early-round activity.

 3. How hard is it to transfer to Wesleyan?